Durisvk/EOSS2/README.md

 # Data Binding

-There are two ways of data binding inside EOSS.
+There are three ways of data binding inside EOSS.
 One is the **Element to Element** data binding.
 The second one is the **Element to Property** binding.
+The third one is **Collection Item Source Binding**.
 To make it clear, the element you are specifying `data-binding` attribute to is the **Target**.
 The **Source** is what you specify inside `data-binding` attribute and it's either the other element or path to a property.

 **Element to Element Binding**: